Should you buy an inflatable or a solid paddleboard? Let’s take a look at the advantages of each to help you make your decision…

-You can check it on an airplane, fit it in a backpack, carry it on your motorcycle or bicycle.
-Combine an inflatable board with a 4-piece paddle like Aqua-Bound’s Freedom or Lyric paddles and you’re set to go almost anywhere you can pack it.
+Inflatables usually come with their own pack, so you can check one an airplane, or carry it as a backpack.
+If you combine an inflatable board with a 4-piece paddle like Aqua-Bound’s Freedom or Lyric paddles, you’re set to go almost anywhere you can pack it.

 A high-quality inflatable paddleboard—like a solid board—will last for years if you take care of it.
 They can be used anywhere a solid board can be used, including rivers with rocks.
 Since they’re covered with layers of durable PVC plastic they’ll take a beating.

-There’s no doubt about it—a solid board (also called rigid or hard) will respond better, especially in waves and choppy water.
+There’s no doubt about it—a solid board (also called rigid or hard) responds better, especially in waves and choppy water.
 They’re also a bit more stable in adverse conditions.

-While it only takes about 10 minutes to fill an inflatable board with a hand pump, it still needs to be inflated before use.
 A solid board is ready to go as soon as you take it off your vehicle or get it out of your garage.
+If you use a rack designed for paddleboards, it’ll be easy to get it on and off your vehicle in no time.

 If you’re going to keep your board at a cabin or always use it in water with vehicle access, you’ll save time and hassle with a solid board.

-If an inflatable board isn’t pumped up to the right PSI (pounds per square inch), it’ll sag a bit in the middle.
+If an inflatable board isn’t pumped up to the right PSI, it’ll sag a bit in the middle.
 That can affect your performance on the water.
 Of course, you won’t have to worry about that with a solid board because it will always be rigid enough.